God's Covenant Word

 When men entered into covenant during Bible days, they made promises sworn with an oath.
 Then, they offered an animal as a sacrifice.
 The slain animal was cut in half.
 Men entering into covenant walked between the two halves.
 Symbolically, they were saying, may I be cut off as this animal if I keep not my word of promise.

-God promised with a covenant oath.
+God's word of promise was made with an oath.
 No animal was sacrificed.
 Instead, God's only begotten Son was the sacrifice of the everlasting covenant.
-God's promises to every believer are sealed in the precious blood of Jesus, known in Scripture as the Lamb of God.
-God's covenant promises to us as believers are guaranteed and cannot be broken.
+What God promised to every believer was sealed in the precious blood of Jesus, known in Scripture as the Lamb of God.
+What God promised to believers is guaranteed and cannot be broken.
 Or, as the hymn says, "standing on the promises that cannot fail."

-God promised with words that are forever the same (Jeremiah 31:31-34; Hebrews 7:22; 8:7-13).
-Know God's covenant promises.
+God's covenant word is forever the same (Jeremiah 31:31-34; Hebrews 7:22; 8:7-13).
+God has made covenant promises for every believer.
 (1) God will put His laws in our mind; (2) God will be our God and we are His people; (3) We will all know the LORD; (4) God will forgive our sins and remember them no more.

-God promised through the everlasting covenant (Hebrews 13:20-21).
-God's promises reveal His good will.
-He promises with a guarantee for His people.
+God's word is the everlasting covenant (Hebrews 13:20-21).
+What God promised reveals His good will.
+He promised with a guarantee for His people.
 We know Him as the LORD of our lives.
 LORD is God's covenant name.
 He forgives our sins and will remember them no more.
 All our sins are taken away through the blood of the everlasting covenant, at the cross of Jesus.